technifyedofficial/Dodging-Tabler/README.md

 In the terminal a line would appear saying "Q2: ....." some whta like this.
 Now you have to enter the correct answer and then proceed.
 At the end the program would show your results.

 ## Warnings:
-### Do not enter blanks or inccorect ranges in input spaces or else you will get errors
+### Do not enter blanks or incorrect ranges in input spaces or else you will get errors

 # THANK YOU